 Step 3: Gain Clinical Experience as a Marriage Counselor

 Marriage counseling licensure requirements vary from state to state.
-The BLS indicates that states mandate the completion of a certain number of hours of supervised marriage counseling work experience before granting licenses.
+States mandate the completion of a certain number of hours of supervised marriage counseling work experience before granting licensure.
 These requirements sometimes exist independently of any clinical practicum credits accrued during completion of master's degree programs and are measured in weeks or hours, depending on the state.
-The BLS reports that the standard supervised clinical requirement for marriage and family therapists is two years.
+The standard supervised clinical requirement for marriage and family therapists is two years.